Plant Heritage Guernsey Latest News

 varieties which have been potted up are 'Queen Flavia', 'Empress', 'Prince Victor', 'King Christian',

 'The Bride' and 'Dorothea'.
-Some of the corms will be given to the Walled Kitchen Garden and Castle
+Some of the corms have been given to the Walled Kitchen Garden and Castle

 Cornet for suitable dry, sunny areas.

 group from PHG visited Edmondsham House, where the Head Gardener, Andrew Haynes, showed us how to transplant our new plant